Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/01-mvc/00-mvc-intro.md

 When we start up our server each of these will be available for processing a request.
 We'll work with each one as a way to learn the process of writing a controller method.

-Let's do some work with these things to get a better idea of this MVC pattern.
-We'll start by looking at models.
+Before we fire off controller methods, we'll start by building some data models.